mojaloop/documentation/docs/community/standards/invariants.md

 #### Rationale
 1. The platform allows participants to clear funds immediately to their customers while keeping the risks and costs associated with this to a minimum
 2. The platform supports per-transfer checks on available liquidity where these are required in support of the first objective
-3. The system is optimized for critical path
+3. The hub is optimized for critical path
 4. Intra-day Automated Settlement; configured by scheme and implementation using recommended settlement models for financial market infrastructure

-### 2. The system supports fully automatic straight-through processing.
+### 2. The hub supports fully automatic straight-through processing.
 #### Rationale
 1. Straight through processing helps reduce human errors in the transfer process which ultimately reduces costs.
 2. The automated nature of straight through processing leads to faster value transfers between end customers.